-- Movement: Attendees will move once between tables. - Sub-Themes: Each theme will have 2 sub-themes (guiding questions).
+- Movement: Attendees will move once between tables. - Guiding Questions: Each theme will have the same 2 guiding questions.

-The guiding questions are designed to be forward-looking, encouraging participants to envision the future of each theme by 2050 (where applicable).
-They aim to explore how the Nexus community can position itself and what strategies should be implemented to achieve these visions
+The guiding questions are designed to be forward-looking, encouraging participants to discuss how nexus thinking can be integrated into policy.
+Additionally, they aim to explore the strategies that should be undertaken to achieve this integration